 Furthermore, our expectations with regard to our scalability and costs of manufacturing may vary significantly as we develop our vaccine candidates and learn more about these critical factors.
 Conjugate vaccine development is highly complex, and development of broad-valency pneumococcal conjugate vaccines ("PCVs") is further complicated by the number of components, analytical assays and potential for adjustments, including but not limited to changes in raw materials, composition, formulation, manufacturing methods and dosing, which could result in drug substances and/or drug product that may vary between preclinical and clinical studies over time.
 Over the course of the development and manufacturing of VAX-24, we have encountered process-related matters that have required us to make adjustments to our processes.
 We encountered such process-related matters during our drug substance manufacturing campaign for VAX-24 at Lonza, Ltd. ("Lonza").
-The cumulative impact of the time required to make adjustments to our processes led to a delay of our drug substance manufacturing campaign due to scheduling conflicts and capacity constraints at Lonza.
+The cumulative impact of the time required to make adjustments to our group conflicts and capacity constraints at Lonza.
 There can be no assurance that we or Lonza will be able to successfully manufacture drug substances in a timely manner in the future, or at all.
-Such process changes and manufacturing delays have caused a change in our Investigational New Drug ("IND") application timelines in the past and future changes or delays could impact future timelines for VAX-24, VAX-31 or for our other product candidates.
+Such process changes and manufacturing delays have caused a change in our Investigational New Drug ("IND")

+application timelines in the past and future changes or delays could impact future timelines for VAX-24, VAX-31 or for our other product candidates.

 In addition, the preclinical and clinical trial requirements of the FDA, European Medicines Agency ("EMA") and other regulatory agencies and the criteria these regulators use to determine the safety and immunogenicity or efficacy of a vaccine candidate are determined according to the type, complexity, novelty and intended use and market of the potential products, taking into consideration the benefits and risks for the intended population who will receive the vaccine, as well as the disease(s) to be prevented.
 Regulatory agencies also evaluate a sponsor's data to determine whether the manufacturing and facility information assure product quality and consistency.
-Approvals by the FDA and EMA for existing pneumococcal vaccines, such as Pfizer Inc.'s ("Pfizer's") Prevnar 13 ("PCV13"), Prevnar 20 ("PCV20") and Merck & Co., Inc.'s ("Merck") VAXNEUVANCETM ("PCV15") and Pneumovax 23 ("PPSV23"), may not be indicative of what these regulators may require for approval of our vaccine candidates.
+Approvals by the FDA and EMA for existing pneumococcal vaccines, such as Pfizer Inc.'s ("Pfizer's") Prevnar 13® ("PCV13") and Prevnar 20® ("PCV20"), and Merck & Co., Inc.'s ("Merck") VAXNEUVANCETM ("PCV15"), CapvaxiveTM ("PCV21") and Pneumovax® 23 ("PPSV23"), may not be indicative of what these regulators may require for approval of our vaccine candidates.
 For example, the FDA may challenge our VAX-24 Phase 3 Chemistry, Manufacturing and Controls ("CMC") strategy, which could cause significant delays or unanticipated costs.
 Additionally, novel aspects of our vaccine candidates and manufacturing processes may create further challenges in obtaining regulatory approval.
-The regulatory approval process for our novel vaccine candidates can be more complex and consequently more expensive and take longer than for other, better known or extensively studied pharmaceutical or other vaccine candidates.
-More generally, approvals by any regulatory agency may not be indicative of what any other regulatory agency may require for approval or what such regulatory agencies may require for approval in connection with new vaccine candidates.
+The regulatory approval process for our novel vaccine candidates.
+More generally, approvals by any regulatory agency may not be indicative of what such regulatory agencies may require for approval in connection with new vaccine candidates.
 Moreover, our vaccine candidates may not perform successfully in clinical trials.